IBM/FoodTrackerBackend/README.md

 ### Add a Web Application to the Kitura server
 Now that the Meals from the FoodTracker app are being stored on a server, it becomes possible to start building a web application that also provides users with access to the stored Meal data.
 The following steps describe how to start to [Build a FoodTracker Web Application](AddWebApplication.md).

+### Add HTTP Basic authentication to the Kitura server
+The current implementation of the Kitura FoodServer will allow anyone to request all the meals.
+We can add HTTP Basic authentication to make the routes require a username and password.
+This allows you to authenticate a user and have the  server respond accordingly.

 ### Deploy and host the Kitura FoodServer in the Cloud
 In order for a real iOS app to connect to a Kitura Server, it needs to be hosted at a public URL that the iOS app can reach.